Level Two - Lesson 19

 Welcome back to the level two lessons for the Star Wars™: Unlimited Judge Program!

-As always, I’m your host Jonah, and this is the final L2 core lesson covering the Master Event Document.
-In this lesson we’re going to discuss the Unsporting Conduct category of Tournament Disruptions.
-Unsporting conduct is a broad term that covers a wide variety of poor behavior that is unwanted at the events, but isn’t necessarily directly regulated by the rules or policy documents.
+As always, I’m your host Jonah, and this is the final L2 core lesson covering the Competitive Policy Guide.
+In this lesson we’re going to discuss the Unsporting Conduct category of infractions.
+Unsporting Conduct is a broad term that covers a wide variety of poor behavior that is unwanted at events, but isn’t necessarily directly regulated by the rules or policy documents.

 As always with policy, this is an area that is continually being refined, and will grow and evolve as play also continues to evolve.
 This does make it a bit of a challenge to both learn and teach, so this is likely a lesson that will similarly evolve over time.